Category Archives: Religious Beliefs/Creencias Religiosas

-(on Calle Mercedes and Jose Reyes in Zona Colonial) is the place to be in Santo Domingo for the religious ceremony.
+The church of Las Mercedes (on Calle Mercedes and Jose Reyes in Zona Colonial) is the place to be in Santo Domingo for the religious ceremony.
 After the service, around 5PM, there is a procession to the first cathedral in the Americas, Cathedral Santa Maria.
 Here is held a special Mass called Eucharist.

 are held in many areas of the country, especially areas with large Haitian settlements and communities with strong African roots.
 Here in Santo Domingo in the city of Villa Mella one can see and hear these gaga drum celebrations with music and dancing.
 Gaga ceremonies have both magical and religious parts.
 The spirits are invoked including Luaces (lights in Creole) along with other mysterious, holy and powerful beings.
 There is usually lots of music, dancing and drinking.
 (A little information about GaGa)

 Other celebrations include the Guloyas in San Pedro de Macoris.
 They are known for their colorful outfits and lively dances and characters that walk the streets.